danderson00/webpack-worker/README.md

   },
 ```

-`create-react-app` uses a [webpack plugin](https://github.com/jantimon/html-webpack-plugin) called `html-webpack-plugin` creates an `index.html` that loads all entry points when the page is rendered.
-We need to prevent the worker bundle from being loaded on page render as it's loaded when the worker is created.
+`create-react-app` uses a webpack plugin called [`html-webpack-plugin`](https://github.com/jantimon/html-webpack-plugin)
+that generates an `index.html` that loads all entry points when the page is rendered.
+We need to prevent the worker bundle from being loaded on page render as it's loaded
+at a later point when the worker is created.

 Under the `plugins` node, you'll find an entry that looks like the following.
+Add an
-Add an `excludeChunks` property that matches the name of the entry point:
+`excludeChunks` property that matches the name of the entry point:

 ```Javascript
     new HtmlWebpackPlugin({